 - Sensory changes: Loss of vision, hearing, or other senses can make older dogs feel more vulnerable, leading to increased anxiety.

 - Medical issues: Pain, discomfort, or illness can contribute to anxiety in aging dogs, making them more prone to stress.

-- Environmental changes: Making changes in your dog’s living situations, such as a new home or the addition of a new family member, can trigger anxiety in older dogs.
+- Environmental changes: Making changes in your dog’s living situations, such as a new home, traveling in an unfamiliar vehicle, the addition of a new family member, or pet such as a puppy or cat, can trigger anxiety in older dogs.

 The Impact of Anxiety on Old Dogs